 9. They Can Be Successful Artists

-There are a few famous colorblind artists that have a unique style.
+There are a few famous colorblind artists that have unique styles.

 Some of these artists learned how to work with colors so professionally, that nobody in the world would even guess that they are colorblind!
 While other colorblind artists show a tendency to concentrate on shape and design more than colors, they still managed to bring a lot of creative and unique artworks to our world.
 Some of my fella color deficient artists told me, that when people heard that they are colorblind they felt so excited and looked at their artwork differently.